-3.3 Proposals to mitigate any impact

-- 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
+- 3.3 Proposals to mitigate any impact - 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
 An effective way of doing this is through an arboricultural method statement that can be specifically referred to in the planning condition.
-An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is proposed including semi-mature trees to be planted within available areas in prominent locations.
+An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is proposed including new trees to be planted on the site boundary and within available areas in prominent locations.
 The suggested selection of species, size and location are provisional and would not be considered final until all relevant parties had been fully consulted.
-The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: Seven low category trees will be lost because of this proposal.
-However, the low category trees are exempt from Northern Beaches Council's Tree Preservation Order.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further one high category tree if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained tree is specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.
+The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: Three high category trees and four low category trees will need to be removed due to this proposed development.
+However, these trees are not readily visible from any prominent public viewpoint and the retention of all the substantial boundary tree cover to the rear of the property will ensure there is little impact on the wider setting.
+A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees in appropriate and prominent locations.

+The proposed changes may adversely affect a further three high category trees and a single low category tree in the neighbouring property if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of these trees to the local amenity, ecology or character.